People

 Teaching

-Fathima is an Associate Fellow of the Higher Education Academy (AFHEA) and has extensive experience in teaching accounting and finance to both undergraduate and postgraduate students.
+Fathima is a Fellow of the Higher Education Academy (FHEA) and has extensive experience in teaching accounting and finance to both undergraduate and postgraduate students.
 She currently teaches,

-She has also taught a range of other modules including, management accounting, financial accounting and reporting, financial statement analysis, valuation and private equity and corporate finance.
-Additionally, Fathima is also a curriculum committee member for accounting modules within the department.
+She has also taught a range of other modules including, management accounting, financial accounting and reporting, financial management, valuation and private equity, corporate governance and corporate finance.

 Awards